MohidFarhan/MohidFarhan.github.io/_posts 2025-08-30-Measuring-The-Universe.md

 d = 10^{\frac{m - M + 5}{5}} \quad \text{(in parsecs)}
 $$

-The derivation of this formula, as well as how it can used, is in the appendix.
+The derivation of this formula, as well as how it can be used, is in the appendix.
 For now, all you need to know is that the formula leverages the fact that the larger the deficit in the apparent and absolute magnitude of a star, the greater the distance.
 If the apparent magnitude is equal to the absolute magnitude, the distance is 10 pc by definition.
-If the apparent magnitude is much smaller than the absolute magnitude, then the star appears dim but is intrinsically bright, meaning that it must be much farther than 10 pc, and vice versa, if the star appears bright but is actually dim, it must be much closer than 10 pc.
+If the apparent magnitude is much smaller than the absolute magnitude, then the star appears dim although it is intrinsically bright, meaning that it must be much farther than 10 pc, and vice versa, if the star appears bright but is actually dim, it must be much closer than 10 pc.
 This formula determines the exact values, and will also be useful ahead.

 ## Cepheid Variable Stars